-Our undergrads have flown to Singapore to install software they designed for the Nobel Museum, built their own SMS-based commodity exchange to help farmers in Ghana, and more.
-They know what it's like to hear a professor say this about an undergrad teaching assistant: "I feel like I can absolutely treat her as a peer."
+Our undergrads have flown to Singapore to install software they designed for the Nobel Museum, built an SMS-based commodity exchange to help Ghanaian farmers, and more.
+They know what it's like to hear a professor say, "I feel like I can absolutely treat my undergraduate teaching assistant as a peer."

 "I’m inspired by the creative and innovative thinking ...faculty mentorship across departments, the strong alum network who work at startups and tech giants alike, design resources at RISD, the Providence tech community, and student organizations like Hack@Brown and the Entrepreneurship Program are all catalysts for student entrepreneurs." — Athyuttam (Atty) Eleti

 "I'm concentrating in Math-CS.
 It's one of several joint majors that allow students to pursue in-depth study in both CS and another area — as well as exploring how the subjects interact.
 Math-CS has given me a greater degree of flexibility in my course choices; it has allowed me to both focus on more theoretical aspects of computer science and to increase my level of mathematical maturity." — Eli Rosenthal

 "Doing CS research has been one of the most rewarding aspects of my time at Brown.
-It's allowed me to make meaningful relationships with my professors and with grad students in the department, and has taught me how to work in a self-directed way on projects I get to define myself...professors are open to mentoring an undergrad, and doing research at Brown also opens up opportunities to work with other universities around the country." — Danaë Metaxa-Kakavouli
+It's allowed me to make meaningful relationships with my professors and with grad students in the department, and has taught me how to work in a self-directed way on projects I get to define myself...professors are open to mentoring an undergrad, and doing research at Brown also opens up opportunities to work with other universities." — Danaë Metaxa-Kakavouli

 "Being an undergraduate teaching assistant (UTA) has been an incredible opportunity for me to grow...Through my involvement with the UTA program, I have gained incredible mentors (professors, head TAs) and wonderful friends (fellow TAs on several different course staffs).
 I think the program truly reflects the culture of collaborative learning at the heart of a Brown CS education." — Jaclyn Zhong